aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 **Note**: Before ParallelCluster 3.10.0, the slurmdbd daemon that connects to the data was created on each cluster's head node.
 The recommended Slurm architecture is to have a shared slurmdbd daemon that is used by all of the clusters.
 Starting in version 3.10.0, ParallelCluster supports specifying an external slurmdbd instance when you create a cluster and provide a cloud formation template to create it.

+**Note**: The Slurm version used by slurmdbd must be greater than or equal to the version of your clusters.
+If you have already deployed a slurmdbd instance then you will need to create a new slurmdbd instance with the latest version of ParallelCluster.
+Also note that Slurm only maintains backwards compatibility for the 2 previous major releases so at some point you will need upgrade your clusters to newer versions before you can use the latest version of ParallelCluster.

 Follow the directions in this [ParallelCluster tutorial to configure slurmdbd](https://docs.aws.amazon.com/parallelcluster/latest/ug/external-slurmdb-accounting.html#external-slurmdb-accounting-step1).
 This requires that you have already created the slurm database.